 If you want to discover other caves, you need to pay for the entrance fee or a guided tour.

-Dark Cave: This cave is not always open to visitors.
-You can only visit the Dark cave with a guided tour.
+- Dark Cave: This cave is not always open to visitors.
+You can only visit the Dark Cave with a guided tour.
 There are 2 tour options: Educational tour and Adventure tour.
-The Educational tour costs 35RM/ adult, 25RM/child, and lasts 45mins.
+The Educational tour costs 35RM/ adult, and 25RM/child, and lasts 45mins.
 The Adventure tour costs 80RM/adult, 55RM/child, and lasts up to 4 hours.

-Cave villa: It is nested at the foot of the main cave.
-The entrance fee is 15RM for foreigners and 7RM for local Malaysian.
+- Cave villa: It is nested at the foot of the main cave.
+The entrance fee is 15RM for foreigners and 7RM for local Malaysians.

 Batu Caves date back 400 million years ago.
 The earliest human presence in Batu Caves is said to be the indigenous Tamuan people, followed by the Chinese farmers who came here to exploit bat dung to fertilize their crops in the 1860s.

-Not until the 1870s, Batu Caves caught public attention after William Hornaday – an American naturalist – discovered the caves thanks to the locals during his elephant hunting party.
+Not until the 1870s, did Batu Caves catch public attention after William Hornaday – an American naturalist – discovered the caves thanks to the locals during his elephant hunting party.